Is there some way to have the Python API see an XdmlItem which is an XdmNode as an XdmNode without explicitly using get_node_value?

 I understand the situation with the Saxon-C Python API is much more complex with some hierarchy of types in Java, some in C++, then in Python but I wonder whether the current required explicit cast is due to limitations of that complex setup or whether there are some changes possible in the Python/CPython API configuration and/or implementation to script an XdmItem which is an XdmNode as an XdmNode without having to call get_node_value.

-RE: Is there some way to have the Python API see an XdmlItem which is an XdmNode as an XdmNode without explicitly using get_node_value? - Added by O'Neil Delpratt 7 months ago
+RE: Is there some way to have the Python API see an XdmlItem which is an XdmNode as an XdmNode without explicitly using get_node_value? - Added by O'Neil Delpratt about 2 years ago

 Indeed this is cumbersome.
 There is no real why we cannot downcast the XdmItem object returned from